 METH (movement, elevation, traction, heat) has been demonstrated to assist a faster recovery process.
 Why You Shouldn’t Do RICE for Sprains

-PEACE and LOVE has also recently been touted as an alternative.
+PEACE and LOVE have also recently been touted as an alternative.

 It is worth remembering however that the swelling and inflammation are a natural response to injury, they serve the purpose to protect the injured area and remind us to take care of it.